-In previous article WGM Raluca Sgîrcea and IM Renier Castellanos have explored the Saemisch variation of the King’s Indian Defense, especially focusing on what happens after white take the pawn 7.dxc5.
-This article will concentrates its attention on a more popular variation 7.d5.
+In the previous article, WGM Raluca Sgîrcea and IM Renier Castellanos explored the Saemisch variation of the King’s Indian Defense, especially focusing on what happens after white take the pawn 7.dxc5.
+This article will concentrate its attention on a more popular variation 7.d5.

 Let’s take a look at the following variation: